 These facts establish that Respondent is liable under the Act.
 The Act prohibits misbranding of a tobacco product.
 21 U.S.C. § 331(k).
 A tobacco product is misbranded if sold or distributed in violation of regulations issued under section 906(d) of the Act.
 21 U.S.C. § 387c(a)(7)(B); 21 C.F.R § 1140.1(b).
 Under 21 C.F.R. § 1140.14(a), no retailer may sell cigarettes or smokeless tobacco to any person younger than 18 years of age.
 Under 21 C.F.R. § 1140.14(b)(1), a retailer must verify, by means of photo identification containing the bearer's date of birth, that no person purchasing cigarettes or smokeless tobacco is younger than 18 years of age.
+Under 21 C.F.R. § 1140.14(b)(1), a retailer must verify age.
 Under 21 C.F.R. § 1140.14 (d), no retailer may break or otherwise open any cigarette package to sell or distribute individual cigarettes or a number of unpackaged cigarettes that is smaller than the quantity in the minimum cigarette package size of 20 cigarettes.
 See also 21 C.F.R. § 1140.16(b).

-Here, Respondent sold individual cigarettes in violation of the foregoing regulations on two separate occasions, April 17, 2012, and December 17, 2012.
-In addition, Respondent sold cigarettes to a minor on December 17, 2012, and did not appropriately check the photographic identification of the cigarette purchaser prior to the transaction.
-Respondent's actions and omissions on two separate occasions at the same retail outlet constitute violations of law for which a civil money penalty is merited.
-Accordingly, I find that a civil money penalty of \$2,000 is permissible under 21 C.F.R. § 17.2.
+Here, Respondent's staff sold cigarettes or smokeless tobacco to a minor or minors on two separate occasions, June 26, 2012, and January 3, 2013.
+Prior to those transactions, Respondent's staff did not verify that the tobacco purchasers were 18 years of age or older by checking their photographic identification as required by the regulations.
+In addition, during a two-part inspection on January 3 and 9, 2013, FDA-commissioned inspectors documented Respondent's establishment offering individual cigarettes for sale in violation of the foregoing regulations.
+Respondent's actions and omissions on two occasions at the same retail outlet constitute violations of law for which a civil money penalty is merited.

-/s/ Steven T. Kessel
+Accordingly, I find that a civil money penalty of \$2,000 is permissible under 21 C.F.R. § 17.2 and order one imposed.

-Administrative Law Judge
+/s/ Steven T. Kessel Administrative Law Judge